Finsbury Library: Current building (1967-present)

+Inclusion of other cultural services, 50th anniversary

+The library now includes the Islington Museum in its basement.
+The Skinner estate is visible in the background.

 In 2003, the library underwent a major refurbishment and was reopened by broadcaster Janet Street-Porter.
 The renovation brought together several cultural services under one roof, including the newly established Islington Local History Centre, which united the local history collections of the former Metropolitan Boroughs of Islington and Finsbury.
 The library underwent another refurbishment in 2015, which improved facilities, added more study space, and resulted in extended opening hours.

 The library celebrated its 50th anniversary in 2017 with a special exhibition documenting the design and development of both the library and the surrounding estate.

 In 2022, a new bench and planter was unveiled outside the library, as part of GreenSCIES, a project to bring greener and more affordable energy to the borough.

+Services

-Chris Millington, a one-time manager of Finsbury library reflected that "the library is still such an important community hub because it is one of the few non-judgemental spaces of society.
+"The library is still such an important community hub because it is one of the few non-judgemental spaces of society.
 People come in here, have free access to thousands of books, and staff are friendly to them, no matter who they are or where they come from."

-Services